AMartins87/genius-trivia-quiz/README.md

 ## **BUGS**
+-   I created a function for users to be taken to after they answer the last question.
+However once they clicked on the answer, it would take them straightaway to the end screen without the possibility of seeing if they answered correctly or not.
+This bug got fixed once I added the setTimeout() method as per my mentor's advice.
 -   I had to select 'New JavaScript features (ES6)' in JShint.com in configuration as I am using const and let variables and arrow function syntax which are available in ES6 or Mozilla JS extension.

+## **UNFIXED BUGS**
 -   Function hideRules() in script.js, line 23 is marked as unused variable in jshint report, however this function is called in index.html.
 -   Jshint warning: Expected an assignment or function call and instead saw an expression >> it applies to nextQuestion() where I am calling for a new question.

-## **UNFIXED BUGS**
--

 ## **DEPLOYMENT**